Naziha Réjiba

 Naziha Réjiba (نزيهة رجيبة) also known as Om Ziad (أم زياد) is a Tunisian journalist.
 She edits the online journal Kalima.
+She is a laureate of the International Press Freedom Award.

+Career

 In 2000, Réjiba co-founded Kalima, along with Sihem Bensedrine.
-In 2001, Réjiba and Bensedrine founded Observatoire de la Liberté de la Presse, de L'Edition et de la Création (OLPEC), a group that promotes freedom of the press and which is banned in Tunisia.
+In 2001, Réjiba and Bensedrine set up Observatoire de la Liberté de la Presse, de L'Edition et de la Création (OLPEC), a group that promotes freedom of the press and which is banned in Tunisia.

 Réjiba has repeatedly been harassed by the Tunisian government.
 She has repeatedly been interrogated by police, and she is under constant surveillance.
-Additionally, her journal, Kalima, is blocked in Tunisia.
+Kalima is blocked in Tunisia.
 In 2007, Rejiba received a series of anonymous threats and was the target of a smear campaign involving obscene, fabricated photographs of her husband.
 In 2008, vandals hacked into the Kalima web page, shutting it down.
 Réjiba accused the government of being responsible for vandalism in an article, and was summoned to court.

+During an interview with the Committee to Protect Journalists (CPJ), Naziha Réjiba was asked why she believed she was being targeted.
+In response, she said:

+Awards and honours

 In 2009, she won an International Press Freedom Award from the Committee to Protect Journalists.
 The award is given for journalists who show courage in defending press freedom in the face of attacks, threats or imprisonment.